SarraBenAmmar/SarraBenAmmar/README.md

 ---

-## Education
+📚 Education

-**Software Development Bachelor’s Degree**
+🎓 Master's in Cloud Engineering & Cybersecurity
+2024 – Present
+Specializing in cloud infrastructure, DevOps practices, and cybersecurity fundamentals

+💻 Bachelor's in Software Development
-2022 – Present
+2022 – 2024 | ISET Sousse, Tunisia
-- Final year of Software Development with a specialization in **software engineering** and **application development**.
-- Mastery of advanced programming concepts and application development.

-**Scientific Baccalaureate**
+Graduated with focus on software engineering and full-stack application development

+🔬 Scientific Baccalaureate
 2021 – 2022
-- Strong foundation in analytical thinking and problem-solving.
+Foundation in analytical thinking and scientific problem-solving

 ---